Optimised Fermion-Qubit Encodings for Quantum Simulation with Reduced Transpiled Circuit Depth: TOPP-HATT

 \subsection{Restrictions}

 Given that we require optimisation does not change the underlying graph structure of an input tree, we are restricted to optimisation only over the indices of leaves assigned to each node.
-In the following section we detail the procedure for defining these restrictions such that we can guarantee: (i) the encoding is a valid Majorana-string encoding according to the criteria in Section \ref{sec:mse}, (ii) the encoding topology is preserved, (iii) the encoding is vacuum preserving and (iv) the encoded qubit Hamiltonian has real-valued coefficients.
+In the following section we detail the procedure for defining these restrictions such that we can guarantee: (i) the encoding is a valid Majorana-string encoding according to the criteria in Section \ref{sec:mse}, (ii) the encoding topology is preserved, and (iii) the encoding is vacuum preserving.